 Coronaviruses belong to the family Coronaviridae and are large enveloped non-segmented positive-sense RNA viruses.
-Their genome is approximately 31 Kb, making these viruses the largest known RNA viruses.
-(1) Briefly, coronaviruses infecting humans (hCoVs) can be classified in two groups according to their virulence degree: low pathogenic, which include HCoV-229E, respiratory syndrome CoV (SARSCoV), Middle East respiratory syndrome CoV (MERSCoV)(2)
+Their genome is approximately 31 Kb, making these viruses the largest known RNA viruses.(1) Briefly, coronaviruses infecting humans (hCoVs) can be classified in two groups according to their virulence degree: low pathogenic, which include HCoV-229E, HCoVOC43, HCoV-NL63, HCoV-HKU and highly pathogenic CoVs such as: severe acute respiratory syndrome CoV (SARSCoV), Middle East respiratory syndrome CoV (MERSCoV)(2) and the recent discovered SARS-CoV-2.